Chapter 1: Odor and the Science of Olfaction

 Another technology that can be used to detect odors incorporates ultraviolet or black light.
-This type of technology causes elements found in urine cells to “fluoresce” or glow when hit with blacklight.
+This type of technology causes elements found in urine cells to “fluoresce” or glow when hit with a blacklight.
 These elements are magnesium and phosphoric salts.

 There are drawbacks to this technology, however.
 First, blacklight sensors require at least some element of darkness to function effectively.
 In some cases, depending on the blacklight sensor, complete darkness may be necessary.

-Many professional odor remediators maintain that a blacklight sensor alone should not be relied upon as a means of detecting the source of odor.
-They maintain that a blacklight sensor is best used as a supplemental tool in a more comprehensive process of identifying the source of odor.
+Many professional odor remediators maintain that a blacklight sensor alone should not be relied upon as a means of detecting the source of the odor.
+They maintain that a blacklight sensor is best used as a supplemental tool in a more comprehensive process of identifying the source of the odor.